gitmachtl/cardano-related-stuff/typhon-wallet-voting-registration.md

     &nbsp;<br>

-1. You can check the OnChain registration for the wallet by revisiting the **Voting** page, now let's switch to the MobilePhone-App.
+1. You can check the OnChain registration for the wallet by revisiting the **Voting** page.
+If you have forgotten your **4 digit PIN code**, you can redo the registration.
+Only the latest generated QR-Code will work with the Catalyst Voting App.
+Now let's switch to the MobilePhone-App to complete the registration.

     <img src="https://user-images.githubusercontent.com/47434720/148052454-92f1cc93-f1c9-4871-9860-46a919ee6738.png" width="100%">
     &nbsp;<br>